How to count if cell contains text or part of text in Excel?

 3. In the Select Specific Cells dialog box, you need to:

-(2) In the Specific type section, select Contains in the drop-down list, enter Apple in the blank box;
+- In the Specific type section, select Contains in the drop-down list, enter Apple in the text box;

-Now a new Select Specific Cells dialog box pops up to tell you how many cells contain the text “Apple”.
-And these cells are selected immediately.
+- Then a prompt box pops up to tell you how many cells matching the condition.
+Click the OK button and all qualified cells are selected at the same time.

 You are guest ( Sign Up? )